 This is the least severe form of the condition.
 In partial trisomy 18 only a section of the additional chromosome 18 is present rather than the entire additional chromosome.
-The severity of the baby’s disabilities will depend on the part of the chromosome present in the cells, as well as the number of cells which have the chromosomal defect.
+The severity of the baby’s disabilities will depend on the part of the chromosome present in the cells and the number of cells with the chromosomal defect.
 Partial trisomy 18 can be inherited when a parent carries a rearrangement of genetic material between two chromosomes, called a balanced translocation.

 Diagnosing Edward's Syndrome

 Screening for Edward’s syndrome occurs between 10 to 14 weeks of pregnancy.
 The combined test checks for Down’s syndrome and Patau’s syndrome as well.
 Those found to be at high risk after the combined test will be advised to undergo a diagnostic test to confirm the presence of Edward's syndrome.
 This is done by checking the baby’s cells for an extra copy of chromosome 18.